Russian dog names are classy, sophisticated, and downright exotic to the ear.

-First and foremost, anyone who wants to step outside the box and think along creative lines can go with a name that is totally unique and distinct from regular dog names.
+First and foremost, anyone who wants to step outside the box and think along creative lines can go with a name that is unique and distinct from regular dog names.

-Having said that, before jumping to a decision and starting to get your pet accustomed to its title, it is first crucial to do your homework so as to avoid giving it a name that may sound appealing but means something very offensive in the native language.
+Having said that, before jumping to a decision and starting to get your pet accustomed to its title, it is first crucial to do your homework to avoid giving it a name that may sound appealing but means something very offensive in the native language.

 In order to ensure that you choose a fool-proof moniker for your beloved pet, we have compiled a list of Russian dog names complete with the specific meaning of each of these names to give you a thoroughly enjoyable and risk-free christening experience.

 Male Russian Dog Names